Chenot/SF_EFs/README.md

-# Date: 2025-05-05
-# Author: Quentin Chenot
-# Article: "Evaluating the Space Fortress task for executive functions training applications: Psychometric evidence and cognitive correlates"
+# Article: Evaluating the Space Fortress task for executive functions training applications: Psychometric evidence and cognitive correlates
+- **Journal:** Submitted to Applied Cognitive Psychology
+- **Authors:** Quentin Chenot and Sébastien Scannella
+- **Date of submission:** 2025-06-05 [YYYY-MM-DD]

 This repository contains the R scripts used for data preprocessing and analysis in the associated scientific article.